jax-ml/jax/docs/export/export.md

 ```

-There is a safety check that will be raise an error when trying to compile
+There is a safety check that will raise an error when trying to compile
 an `Exported` object on a machine that does not have the accelerator
 for which the code was exported.